-Exhibition soccer and netball games were also going throughout the afternoon.
-Musco encouraged us to add a mini pitch soccer court to our complex, and even the adults enjoyed playing on it.
+Exhibition soccer and netball games were also going on throughout the afternoon.
+Musco encouraged us to add a mini-pitch soccer court to our complex, and even the adults enjoyed playing on it.
 Mountain View Church had a friendly, yet intense, competition with Folang Medical Clinic.
 God answered our prayer that no one would be injured.

 The sports games resumed under the lights.
 There was also a basketball exposition from a youth team from Mokopane.
 Many in the audience had never seen basketball and it was very exciting to watch.